devrubinho/rubinho-install-dev/readme.md

 ## 📝 Important Notes

+- **Prerequisites:** Git must be installed to clone the repository
 - **Execution order:** Scripts must be run in numerical order (01 → 15)
 - **Required restarts:**
-  - After script 01: Close and reopen the terminal
+  - After script 02: Close and reopen the terminal
   - After script 05: Logout/login to use Docker without sudo
 - **Dependencies:** Some scripts depend on others (e.g., Yarn needs Node installed)
 - **Custom configurations:** Edit files in `linux/config/` before running the scripts